jtiosue/qubovert/README.rst

 - ``qubovert.utils.approximate_pubo_extrema``, approximate the minimum and maximum values that a PUBO can take; the true extrema will lie within these bounds.
 - ``qubovert.utils.approximate_puso_extrema``, approximate the minimum and maximum values that a PUSO can take; the true extrema will lie within these bounds.
 - ``qubovert.utils.subgraph``, create the subgraph of a model that only contains certain given variables.
+- ``qubovert.utils.subvalue``, create the submodel of a model with certain values of the model replaced with values.
 - ``qubovert.utils.normalize``, normalize a model such that its coefficients have a maximum absolute magnitude.

 See ``qubovert.utils.__all__`` for more.
 Please note that all conversions between boolean and spin map {0, 1} to/from {1, -1} in that order!
 This is the convention that *qubovert* uses everywhere.